engAnt/Course-Project---Getting-and-Cleaning-Data/CodeBook.md

 * trainingActivityLabels - data frame for activity number references for train data
 + trainingDataset - data frame for train data set
 - trainingSubjects - data frame for subject refences for train data
-* activityLabelRef - data frame holding the activities and their number refernces (1 refers to "WALKING"
+* activityLabelRef - data frame holding the activities and their number refernces (e.g. 1 == "WALKING")
 + features - data frame for the features (column names) and their number refences